gbajsingh/Excel-web-scraping-automation/Santa Clara County Project/README.md

-# RStudio Cloud web scraping automation
+# R web scraping automation
-Wrote a script that extract "Property Addresses biodata" from website and stores in excel.
+Wrote a script to extract "Property Addresses biodata" from website and store in excel.
 As the script is available on cloud it can be run from anywhere.

 # Process
 1. Script takes the information(Addresses) from spreadsheet.